DoDisturb/DoDisturb/README.md

 ## Getting Started

-Head over to [our website](https://dodisturb.app/) to never miss an assignment again.
+Head over to [our website](https://dodisturb.app/) and never miss an assignment again.

 <!-- ## Features